 On the CONNECT Better front:

-Having these conversations based on these lists gave me a productive reason to connect with people.
+Having these practical conversations based on these lists gave me a productive reason to connect with people.

 And the outcome-focused perspective also put people in the mood to help me.

-I was able to build up a team of connections and support very quickly by sharing my thoughts on these lists, and asking people far and wide for their inputs and ultimately their help.
+I was able to build up a team of connections and support very quickly by sharing my thoughts on these lists, and asking people for their inputs, and ultimately their help.

-This approach let me start putting points on the board quickly, to maintain and further grow the credibility I built initially with this approach.
+This approach let me put points on the board quickly starting in the second month, which maintained and further grew the credibility I built initially with the conversations around these lists.

-If you’d like some more insights and support to fuel your own career, learn more about my Executive Mentoring Group.
+If you’d like some support to fuel your own career, learn more about my Executive Mentoring Group.

 Patty Azzarello is an executive, best-selling author, speaker and CEO/Business Advisor.

 She became the youngest general manager at HP at the age of 33, ran a billion dollar software business at 35 and became a CEO for the first time at 38 (all without turning into a self-centered, miserable jerk)